-A total of 20 cameras were used for the pre-control survey and post-control survey, with cameras set out for two weeks for each survey period.
+A total of 25 cameras were used for the pre-control survey and post-control survey, with cameras set out for two weeks for each survey period.

 SPECIES RESERVES EVENTS EVENTS

 PRE- POST-

 CONTROL CONTROL

-Fox WCHNP 11 3
+Fox WCHNP 20 (11) 7 (3)

-CoA 32 11
+CoA 16 (32) 3 (11)

-Feral cat WCHNP 5 6
+Feral cat WCHNP 3 (5) 2 (6)

-CoA 11 7
+CoA 14 (11) 2 (7)

-Table 1: Camera monitoring results in each reserve over 2 weeks
+Table 1: Camera monitoring results in each reserve over 2 weeks.
+Figures in brackets are results from last year.

-As in the last report, camera traps occasionally engage fox and feral cat animals attention possibly due to the audibility of the camera capturing an image, as suggested in Meek et al. 2015 or by appearing conspicuous.
+As in the last report, camera traps occasionally engage fox and feral cat animals attention possibly due to the audibility of the camera capturing an image, as suggested in Meek et al. 2015, or by appearing conspicuous.